Vielheim/CleanCheeks/README.md

 1. Create a `.env` file in `/backend` to store credentials for postgres.
 Refer to [backend/.env.sample](backend/.env.sample) for more info.
 2. Install npm packages using `npm i`.
 3. Run `npm run db:create` to create the `postgres` database on your local machine.
-4. Run `npm run predev` to run the database migrations and seed the database.
-5. Run the backend service using `npm run dev`.
+4. Run the backend service using `npm run dev`.

 **Note:**
 The API endpoint can be found at http://localhost:8000/api/v1.